cjacker/opensource-toolchain-w80x-air101-air103/README.md

 Before start programming, you need connect the devboard to PC and get the USB uart device name, usually, it's `ttyUSB0`. you can find it with `ls /dev/tty*`.

 Then, run `make menuconfig`, goto 'Download Configuration', set 'download port' to `ttyUSB0`.
-Then save / exit menuconfig and program the target firmware to device:
+Then save / exit menuconfig and program the target firmware to device by:

 ```
 make flash